 If you have sleep apnea, you might snore loudly and sometimes wake up because of it.
 You might also feel like you haven’t slept well at all.
-Snoring happens because your airway might not stay open while you sleep.
-At Columbia Family Dentist, we offer treatments that could help with this problem.
+Snoring happens because your airway doesn’t always stay open while you sleep.
+We offer treatments that could help with this problem at Columbia Family Dentist.

-Sleep apnea is a condition where your airway gets blocked and stops your breathing during sleep.
+Sleep apnea blocks your airway and stops your breathing during sleep.
 This can happen many times throughout the night, causing loud snoring and breaks in breathing.

 People who have sleep apnea may also experience: